How to Lower Your Electric Bill

 An energy-efficient home will keep your family comfortable while saving you money.
 Whether you take simple steps or make larger investments, you’ll see lower energy bills.
 Over time, those savings will pay for the cost of improvements and put money back in your pocket.
 Your home may also be more attractive to buyers when you sell.

 The 113 million residences in America today use approximately 22 percent of the country’s energy.
-Unfortunately, a lot of energy gets wasted through leaky windows, ducts, old appliances or inefficient air conditioning systems.
-When we waste energy in our homes, we are throwing away money!
+Unfortunately, a lot of energy gets wasted through leaky windows, ducts, old appliances, or inefficient air conditioning systems.
+When we waste energy in our homes, we are wasting electricity and throwing away money!
 The typical U.S. family spends at least $2,000 a year on home utility bills.
-You can lower this amount by up to 25 percent through following the Long Term Savings Tips in this guide.
+You can lower this amount by up to 25 percent by following this guide.

 Turn things off when you are not in the room such as lights, TVs, entertainment systems, and your computer and monitor.

 Plug home electronics, such as TVs and DVD players, into power strips; turn the power strips off when the equipment is not in use ‘ TVs and DVDs in standby mode still use several watts of power.

 Lowering the thermostat on your water heater to 120°F can save energy.

 5. Take cooler, shorter showers

 Take short showers instead of baths and use low-flow shower heads for additional energy savings.

 6. Wash smarter

 Wash only full loads of dishes and clothes.
 It can be tempting to wash dirty dishes and clothes often, but waiting until you have enough to do a full load is more efficient.